dudabrasilc/freight-management/README.md

 # Usage

 ## Front-end
-On the client side (from root directory './freight-management-client'), the application allows you to add, remove and manage data of a freight company.
+On the client side (from root directory './freight-management-client'), the application allows you to add, remove and manage data of a freight company, persisting the changes to the server without having to refresh the page.

 ## Back-end
 On the server side (from root directory './freight-management-server'), you can decide to start the application without data, running only the migrations to create the database tables: